Huperzine A supplement

 Alpha group scored 1 approximately 3 points, and 28% of them scored 1

 approximately 2 points by CIBIC-plus.
-The proportions of patients with an
+Mild and

 transient adverse events (edema of bilateral ankles and insomnia) were observed